yacineb/rust_cheatsheet/README.md

 Wrap large types inside `Box`

+**Vec<T> vs Rc<[T]>, Box<[T]>**

+In scenarios where the vector never needs to be mutated, you might prefer Rc or Box , because they have lower memory overhead (no `capacity` field).
+Depending on scenarios, they might be better alternatives.

 **Advanced scenarios:**

 - You migh consider looking into the generated assembly code using this AMAZING [tool]<https://godbolt.org/> --> <https://github.com/compiler-explorer/compiler-explorer>
 - Using an alternative Allocator such as jemalloc or mimalloc

+### overhead of async

+In critical low latency apps, async can bloat performance and add overhead and complexity.
+Of course that depends!

+- Async can rely on a scheduler (ie tokio, async-std runtimes etc..) to manage tasks the overhead of scheduling can include context switching and event loop handling.
+- Async functions are converted to state machines, managing that state across await points can introduce overhead.
+- memory access patterns can be more complex and that might impact cache performance.

+Ideally for those kind of apps, i'd adopt hybrid approch where i use async for I/O-bound tasks (fetching data from exchanges, http requests etc..) and use synchronous code for decision making tasks that require low latency and predictable execution.

+Of course , the benefits of async in rust overweights its cost, and its cost is still low.

 ### Other general-puropose recommendations